abe-winter/task-inbox/operations.md

 Deliverability of web push has not been great.
 I think your laptop has to be awake with the browser running to get these (at least on linux; maybe it's better on macos).

-On my android device, I turned off background optimization for chrome.
-(Long press -> info -> battery -> top radio button).
+On my android device, I [turned off background optimization](https://developer.android.com/topic/performance/background-optimization#bg-restrict) for chrome.
+(Long press -> info -> battery -> top radio button; do this for chrome even if you've installed the PWA, I think).
 This *seems* to make things better.
 My test case is swipe-quit, wait a few minutes, send a push.

 - I'm not sure what happens if the device is restarted and the browser has not been started yet
 - Not sure what happens on mobile if these are sent while offline for a long time